-I have kept an “email journal” since my children were small.
+I’ve kept an “email journal” since my children were born.
 Periodically, I would write an email to my parents and sister about my family’s activities, then I would print it out and keep a copy for myself.
-I’ve put about twenty years of journals into 3-ring binders.
+It’s hard for me to believe that so much time has passed, but I’ve put over twenty years of precious memories into 3-ring binders.
 It’s fun to go back and read through them and remember some of the things we’ve done.
-I especially enjoy re-reading the funny things my kids said and did when they were younger.
+I especially enjoy re-reading the funny things my kids said and did when they were young.
 Here are a few examples:

 October, 2004 (Margaret, 6 yrs)